trippixn963/QuranBot/README.md

 *"And We have certainly made the Qur'an easy for remembrance, so is there any who will remember?"* - **Quran 54:17**

-A professional Discord bot designed to bring the beauty of Quranic recitation to Muslim communities worldwide.
+A Discord bot designed to bring the beauty of Quranic recitation to Muslim communities worldwide.
 Stream high-quality Quran audio, engage with interactive Islamic knowledge quizzes, and strengthen your connection to the Holy Quran through technology.

+> **⚠️ EDUCATIONAL PURPOSE ONLY**
+> This project is provided **AS-IS** for educational purposes only. **NO HELP, SUPPORT, OR MAINTENANCE** will be provided.
+Use at your own discretion for learning Islamic bot development.

 **بِسْمِ اللَّهِ الرَّحْمَنِ الرَّحِيم**
 *In the name of Allah, the Most Gracious, the Most Merciful*